magnesj/ResInsight/docs/EnsemblePlotting.md

 - **Single color** Use the same color for all curves in a curve set
 - **By Ensemble Parameter** One ensemble parameter is selected to control coloring.
 The ensemble parameter value for each case is used to pick a color in a color range.
 In this case a color legend appears.

+### Statistics curves
+If the number of curves in a curve set is sufficient, ResInsight will calculate statistics for the curve set.
+The following statistics curves may be displayed:
+- **P10** -- 10% of the curves in the curve set are above this curve
+- **P50** -- 50% of the curves in the curve set are above this curve
+- **Mean** -- Aritmetic mean for the curves in the curve set
+- **P90** -- 90% of the curves in the curve set are above this curve

+Statistics curves may be toggled on or off in the curve set's property editor.

 Example:

 ![]({{site.baseurl}}/images/Ensemble.png)